 Spokes Bicycle Rentals.
 Located near Stanley Park, Spokes has a wide selection of mountain bikes, tandem bikes, and children's bikes.
 Everything from hourly to weekly rentals is available.
 Helmets, locks, and route maps are complimentary.
 1798 W. Georgia St., West End, Vancouver, BC, V6G 2V7.
 604/688-5141. www.spokesbicyclerentals.com.

 Mountain biking may be a worldwide phenomenon, but its most radical expression, known as free-riding, was born in the 1990s on the steep-and-rugged North Shore Mountains.
-Here, the mostly young thrill-seekers ride ultra-heavy-duty bikes through gnarly forest, along log-strewn trails, over rocky precipices, and down stony stream beds (not to mention along self-installed obstacles like planks and teeter-totters)—and live to tell about it.
-And while this madcap sport has found greater fame at the Whistler Mountain Bike Park, where 100,000 people ride annually (and ascend by lift), North Shore free-riding remains true to its literal roots.
-This anarchic culture can be explored at the North Shore Mountain Biking Web site, www.nsmb.com.
+Here, the mostly young thrill-seekers ride ultra-heavy-duty bikes through gnarly forests, along log-strewn trails, over rocky precipices, and down stony stream beds (not to mention along obstacles like planks and teeter-totters)—and live to tell about it.
+This anarchic culture can be explored at the website operated by North Shore Mountain Biking (www.nsmb.com).

 Lower Seymour Conservation Reserve.
 Nestled into the precipitous North Shore Mountains, this reserve has 25 km (15.5 miles) of challenging rain-forest trails through alpine meadows, forested slopes, and river flood plains.
 The meandering Seymour Valley Trailway is a 10-km (6-mile) paved pathway, suitable for cyclists, in-line skaters, baby strollers, and wheelchairs.
 Other trails, like Corkscrew and Salvation, are classified as advanced or even extreme.
 End of Lillooet Rd., North Vancouver, BC, V7J 2H9.
 604/432-6286. www.metrovancouver.org.